Summary of 2021 Legislative & Budgetary

 Expands the Supplier Diversity Survey and Governing Board Survey to more companies and requires stronger diversity goals.

-Requires electrical utilities to include in their wildfire mitigation plans how each will develop a diverse and equitable workforce to complete grid modernization work, including state and local conservation corps crew members, as well as formerly-incarcerated CDCR fire camp crew members
+Requires electrical utilities to report a detailed summary of their workforce development efforts, including specific information about how that includes state and community conservation corps crew members, as well as formerly-incarcerated CDCR fire camp crew members

 - SB 788: Workers’ Compensation

 Prohibits the reduction of workers’ compensation benefits on the basis of race, gender, sexual identity, genetics, and other factors.

 - More than $140 million in direct, equitable investments for Senate District 35, including:

 - $60 million to California State University Dominguez Hills to address infrastructure needs;